HyagoOliveira/InputSystem/README.md

 ![Action Sprite Text][ActionSpriteText_Inspector]

- At runtime, when any keyboard/gamepad button is pressed or gamepad axis/mouse movement, all occurrences of ```{input}``` will be replaced by a Sprite tag corresponding to the provided Action:
+ At runtime, when any keyboard/gamepad button is pressed or gamepad axis/mouse movement, all occurrences of ```{input}``` will be replaced by a Sprite tag corresponding to the provided **Action Popup** field:

 ![Action Sprite Text Runtime][ActionSpriteText_Runtime]